ccsc2026/ccsc2026.github.io/docs/gallegos.md

 location: 'Department of Physics and Materials Science, University of Luxembourg, L-1511 Luxembourg City, Luxembourg, LU'
 title: 'ChemDBX: Building, Indexing, and Exploring Chemical Spaces for Molecular Discovery'
 authors: 'M. Gallegos, A. Tkatchenko'
+abstract: |
-abstract: 'The systematic exploration of Chemical Compound Space (CCS) has become a cornerstone of modern chem- istry, driven by the rapid growth of machine learning (ML) approaches.
+The systematic exploration of Chemical Compound Space (CCS) has become a cornerstone of modern chem- istry, driven by the rapid growth of machine learning (ML) approaches.
 The emergence of large-scale chemical datasets such as GDB17, (1) QCML, (2) or OMol25, (3) to name a few, has opened unprecedented opportunities to uncover structure–property relationships and design novel molecules across chemistry, materials science, and